grappafinance/core-cash/docs/audit-nov-2022.md

 ### OptionToken

-* Can an engine create option tokens that it's not suppose to?
+* Can an engine create an option token with an id that it's not suppose to?

 ### ChainlinkOracle